tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

-                            bar is not useful.                         [boolean] --hide-diffs              Hide the html diffs from output            [boolean] --ignore-attributes       Attributes to exclude from html diffing      [array]
+                            bar is not useful.                         [boolean] --hide-diffs              Hide the html diffs from output            [boolean] --ignore-attributes       Attributes to exclude from html diffing      [array] --skip-hidden             Skip examples from govuk-frontend that are marked as "hidden"                                   [boolean]
 ```

 ## Creating the html server for govuk-frontend-diff